THINGS TO DO IN SARAJEVO IN TWO DAYS

 Where to Stay in Sarajevo

-• Hotel Michele: If you want something better and not in the hustle and bustle, I recommend this unique 4-star hotel located about 600 meters from the old town.
+• Hotel Michele: I recommend this unique 4-star hotel located about 600 meters from the old town.
 The staff is amiable, and you have a place to park (which you probably won‘t have in a hotel directly in the old town).
 It is a bit of an uphill walk, but a great place to stay if you want to escape the craziness of the old town.
 Find out more about Hotel Michele and check out the rates.

 Tips for Solo Female Travelers